 Go ahead and bring up some food and snacks for the Teacher Lounge.
 A refrigerator and microwave are available.
 Personal food and snacks should not be in view of the students.
+(Alcoholic beverages are not permitted.)

 What do I do if students or parents come to me with questions about special diets?